pablogonzalezginestet/BACps/README.md

 <!-- badges: start -->

 <!-- badges: end -->
+## Bayesian Adjustment for Confounding (BAC) in Bayesian Propensity Score Estimation

-The goal of BACps is to …
+The goal of BACps is to estimate the average causal effect accounting for two sources of uncertainty: the uncertainty regards the propensity score and the model uncertainty

 ## Installation